 They are energetic and active, yet loyal to their family members and curious.
 They have superior senses of sight and hearing, making them excellent watchdogs.

-They are easy to train but can be prone to excessive barking; train them to know when enough barking is sufficient.
+They are easy to train but can be prone to excessive barking.
+Train your Australian Terrier to know when enough barking is sufficient.
 You can also train them to perform many tricks.

-They get along with other dogs and cats, but because of their prey drive, they may give chase to smaller animals.
-They love children, travel well and adapt easily to new situations and environments.
+They get along with other dogs and cats, but because of their prey drive, Australian Terriers may chase smaller animals.
+They love children, travel well, and adapt easily to new situations and environments.

 4. Is This the Right Dog for You?

 MEDIUM: Australian Terriers need a daily walk and/or play to expel energy.
-Exercise them in a safe or enclosed area because of their instinctive desire to chase small prey.
+Exercise yours in a safe or enclosed area because of their instinctive desire to chase small prey.

 They’re a good fit for apartment living because they’re active indoors.
-They’re also adaptable to various different climates, making them an all-purpose and all-weather breed.
+They’re also adaptable to various climates, making them an all-purpose and all-weather dog breed.

-MEDIUM: The coat sheds little hair and is easy to groom.
+MEDIUM: The Australian Terrier’s coat sheds little and is easy to groom.
 Brush the coat several times a week, although daily brushing would be ideal.
-Bathe these dogs only when necessary and no more than once a month.

 Trim the hair around the eyes, and the coat should be either stripped by a groomer or hand-plucked as needed.